William Northcott

-William Allen Northcott (28 January 1854 – 25 January 1917) was an American politician.
+William Allen Northcott (January 28, 1854 – January 25, 1917) was an American politician.
 Between 1897 and 1905 he served two terms as Lieutenant Governor of Illinois.

 Life

-William Northcott was born in Murfreesboro, Tennessee.
+William Northcott was born in Murfreesboro, Tennessee, on January 28, 1854.
 He studied law and practiced as an attorney.
-Between 1882 and 1892 he was the District Attorney in Bond County, Illinois.
-He joined the Republican Party and in 1896 he was elected to the office of the Lieutenant Governor of Illinois.
-In this position he served two terms between 11 January 1897 and 9 January 1905 when his second term ended.
-In this function he was the deputy of the Governors John Riley Tanner and his successor Richard Yates Jr. In 1904 he was an alternate delegate to Republican National Convention.
+Between 1882 and 1892 he was the district attorney in Bond County, Illinois.
+He joined the Republican Party and in 1896 he was elected to the office of the lieutenant governor of Illinois.
+In this position he served two terms between January 11, 1897, and January 9, 1905, when his second term ended.
+In this function he was the deputy of the Governors John Riley Tanner and his successor Richard Yates Jr. In 1904 he was an alternate delegate to the Republican National Convention.
 Between 1905 and 1914 Northcott was the U.S. Attorney for the Eastern District of Illinois.

+He married Julia Dressor on March 31, 1880, and they had one son.
+Julia died in 1881, and he remarried to Ada R. Stoutzenberg.
+They had one daughter.

-He died on 25 January 1917 in Excelsior Springs, Missouri and he was buried on the Oak Ridge Cemetery in Springfield, Illinois.
+William Northcott died on January 25, 1917, in Excelsior Springs, Missouri, and he was buried at Oak Ridge Cemetery in Springfield, Illinois.